Crusting Buttercream Frosting Recipe |Great for Cookies|

 DAISY FLOWER COOKIES

 Mark the center of the cookie.
-With a petal tip #104 and pink buttercream pipe, individual petals onto a cookie (steps 1-2).
+Using a petal tip #104 and a pink buttercream pipe, pipe individual petals onto a cookie (steps 1-2).
 Pipe each petal with a narrow part of the piping tip facing out and a wide part of the petal tip facing the center of the cookie (steps 3-8).

 BASKETWEAVE COOKIES